AllThingsSmitty/css-protips/README.md

 ### Use Pointer Events to Control Mouse Events

-[Pointer events](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) allow you to specifiy how the mouse interacts with the element it's touching.
+[Pointer events](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) allow you to specify how the mouse interacts with the element it's touching.
 To disable the default pointer event on a button, for instance:

 ```css
 .button-disabled {